 Drop deadlines allow you to drop a course without financial penalty or any notation on your transcript.
 Drop deadlines generally occur in the first month of each term.

 A withdrawal does not detract from your academic record, but does result in a “W” standing.
-A ‘W’ on your transcript indicates that you have attempted a course and have chosen to withdraw from it within university guidelines.
-A ‘W’ is not calculated into your overall GPA or continuation evaluation.
+A withdrawal on your transcript indicates that you have attempted a course and have chosen to withdraw from it within university guidelines.
+A withdrawal is not calculated into your overall GPA or continuation evaluation.

-If you are concerned about the impact of a “W” on your academic transcript and are applying to other schools or graduate programs, you should contact the respective organization for information on how they might regard a ‘W’ on a transcript.
+If you are applying to other schools or graduate programs, you should contact the respective organization for information on how they might regard withdrawals on transcripts.

-UBC faculties, graduate, and professional programs state that a “W” on a student’s record conveys no useful admissions-related information.
+UBC faculties, graduate, and professional programs state that a withdrawal on a student’s record conveys no useful admissions-related information.
 These programs are interested in the courses you’ve actually completed and the grades earned.

 What if I miss the withdrawal deadline?